Advanced Placement & College Credit Opportunities Home

 - Cost of exams: $83 for almost every AP exam, $139 for a Seminar or Research course

-- Late Registration Fee: The College Board assesses a $40 fee for late registration.
+- Late Registration Fee: The College Board charges a $40 late registration fee.
 This would only be an issue if a student signs up for an AP test after the October deadline.

 - Cancellation/Unused Test Fee: The College Board charges a $40 fee for test cancellations or unused tests.
 This means that if a student signs up for a test and then decides not to take the test.